khanhnguyen7802/Module4-EarnIt/README.md

 Indigo Carelsz (back-end developer),
 Hieu Chu (front-end developer)

-In addition, we, as the developers of Earn It Group 5, would ike to express gratitude to our Mentor, Remus Niculescu, who was guiding us during the whole path of the project and provided us with all updates, relating to the Sprint Reviews requirements and client's preferences.
+In addition, we, as the developers of Earn It Group 5, would like to express gratitude to our Mentor, Remus Niculescu (TA), who was guiding us during the whole path of the project and provided us with all updates, relating to the Sprint Reviews requirements and client's preferences.